-Blair 'did not know' about rendition
+Blair 'did not know' about Belhaj case

-Tony Blair says he 'did not know' about Abdul Hakim Belhaj rendition
+Tony Blair says he 'did not know' about Abdul Hakim Belhaj

 Tony Blair says he was not made aware of the abduction of Libyan dissident Abdul Hakim Belhaj until after he had left office in 2007.